The Flames: A Fantasy: Relation to Stapledon's other works

 The Flames contains many elements familiar to readers of Stapledon's other books.
 The flame creatures themselves contribute to a "racial mind", or linked telepathic consciousness, something Stapledon's "Last Men" were shown to be capable of in Last and First Men and Last Men in London.
 The spiritual quest of a "cosmical mind", in which the flame creatures participated, is also the backbone to Stapledon's 1937 opus, Star Maker.
 (Whether it is the same quest is debatable - the endeavour of the cosmical mind in The Flames fails; in Star Maker it succeeds).

 The alien beings are also treated as if they may be a symptom of mental illness, a device also used in Last Men in London.

 Critical reception

 Emerging in late summer of 1947, critical reaction to The Flames was mixed.
+Several newspapers which had reviewed Stapledon's earlier works chose not to review The Flames.
 The book was given a somewhat lukewarm review by John Betjeman in the Daily Herald, who described the book as a "strain on the mind".
 However, a reviewer for the Daily Worker was enthusiastic, saying: "Contemporary literature's most ingenious master of macabre fantasy has excelled himself".
 Despite such reviews (and a promotional talk in Manchester by Stapledon himself), the book did not sell well.